petradonka/alchemy/alchemy-web/src/content/docs/providers/prisma-postgres/index.md

 ### Overriding per Resource

-To support multiple accounts, alchemy allows you to override the authentication token for a resource by setting the `serviceToken` property on prisma resources.
+To support multiple accounts, Alchemy allows you to override the authentication token for a resource by setting the `serviceToken` property on Prisma resources.

 ## Cloudflare Workers Hyperdrive Example